- Search The Registry

 - My Account

 Headed by Major General Oliver O. Howard, the Freedmen’s Bureau (as it was popularly called) might be termed the first federal welfare agency.
-Despite handicaps of inadequate funds and poorly trained personnel, the bureau built hospitals for, and gave direct medical assistance to, more than 1,000,000 freed men.
+Despite handicaps of inadequate funds and poorly trained personnel, the bureau built hospitals for and gave direct medical assistance to more than 1,000,000 freed men and women.
 More than 21,000,000 rations were distributed to impoverished Blacks as well as whites.

-Its greatest accomplishments were in education; more than 1,000 Black schools were built and over $400,000 spent to establish teacher-training institutions.
-All major Black colleges were either founded by, or received aid from, the bureau.
-Less success was achieved in civil rights, for the bureau’s own courts were poorly organized and short-lived, and only the barest forms of due process of law for freedmen could be sustained in the civil courts.
+Perhaps its greatest accomplishment was education; more than 1,000 Black schools were built, and over $400,000 was spent establishing teacher-training institutions.
+All major Black colleges were either founded by or received aid from the bureau.
+Less success was achieved in civil rights, for the bureau’s courts were poorly organized and short-lived, and only the barest forms of due process of law for freedmen could be sustained in the civil courts.
 Its most notable failure concerned the land itself.

 Thwarted by President Andrew Johnson’s restoration of abandoned lands to pardoned Southerners and by the adamant refusal of Congress to consider any form of land redistribution, the bureau was forced to oversee sharecropping arrangements that inevitably became oppressive.
-Congress, preoccupied with other national interests and responding to the continued hostility of white Southerners, terminated the bureau in July 1872.
+In 1872, Congress abandoned the program, refusing to approve renewal authorizing legislation.
+It did not inform Howard, who had been transferred to Arizona by U.S. President Ulysses S. Grant to settle hostilities between Native Americans (Apache) and settlers.
+Grant's Secretary of War, William W. Belknap, was hostile to Howard's leadership and authority at the Bureau.
+Belknap aroused controversy among Republicans by his reassignment of Howard.

 The World Book Encyclopedia.